Rick Romancito is the long-time Editor of Tempo, the Arts & Entertainment Magazine published weekly as an insert to the Taos News.

 Rick rides the crests of the waves of change with ease, and finds no discomfort in having to occasionally change his point of view.
 A trait that continues to serve him well in his position at the helm of Taos’ Arts & Entertainment Weekly.

-For more about Rick Romancito, please visit (the family) website linked below this post, and of course I’ve included The Taos News Entertainment link as well.
+For more on and from Rick Romancito, please visit The Taos News link below.

 All images (the couple’s wedding on the Pueblo Buffalo Pasture), with their daughter Ella, and Rick working on his land, thanks to Melody Elwell Romancito